Convoy HX 84

-Convoy HX 84 was the 84th of the numbered series of Allied North Atlantic HX convoys of merchant ships from Halifax, Nova Scotia, to Liverpool, England, during the Battle of the Atlantic.
+Convoy HX 84 was the 84th of the numbered series of Allied North Atlantic HX convoys of merchant ships from Halifax, Nova Scotia, and Bermuda to Liverpool, England, during the Battle of the Atlantic.
 Thirty-eight ships escorted by the armed merchant cruiser HMS Jervis Bay departed from Halifax on 28 October 1940, eastbound to Liverpool.

 Background

 On the morning of 5 November, HX 84 had been passed by the cargo liner Mopan, which was also bound for Liverpool, enroute from Port Antonio, during which an offer had been made to Mopan's Master, Captain Sapsworth, for Mopan to join HX 84.
 However, the offer had been declined and Mopan continued eastbound alone.